Vinicius-Jose/read_tune_api/README.md

     - **EMAIL_ADMIN** & **PWD_ADMIN** & **EMAIL_CLIENT** & **PWD_CLIENT**: those variables are only needed for tests purposes, so if will not execute the tests, you don't need to set this varibles, else put the admin email and password and client email and password values

 - **Install dependencies:**
-    - You can run like any other Django Application, but firstly install poetry, on your cli:
+    - You can run like any other FastAPI Application, but firstly install poetry, on your cli:
         ```bash
         pip install poetry
         ```